UsabilityEngineering/Tracking/phase2/README.md

 <img src="assets/Menu_Main.png" width="30%" height="30%" title="Main Menu"> <img src="assets/Menu_Local.png" width="30%" height="30%" title="Local Menu">

 Warren: We had some false starts using several early artboards where clicking disabled buttons led to frustration.
 After that, we made sure to indicate which portions of the screen visible behind the active dialog box or menu were currently inactive by 'greying' them out.
+Henry: The Local Menu has the main focus of being your go to for navigating out of the main app as well as exporting and or saving data. it's positioning in the familiar top-right corner is key as you would expect such behavior to reside there.
+This menu can be reached from any of the 'space' or 'trail' sections of the app when a user is looking at map data

 ### Info & Settings
 <img src="assets/About.png" width="30%" height="30%" title="About"> <img src="assets/HowToUse.png" width="30%" height="30%" title="How To Use"> <img src="assets/Options.png" width="30%" height="30%" title="Options">